NorthernBUG/northernbug.github.io/meeting_details/northernbug17.md

 The organising committee for northernBUG17 is, in alphabetical order: Eva Caamano Gutierrez, Matthew Gemmell, Emily Johnson, Jamie Soul.
 Emails should be directed to Jamie at jamie.soul@liverpool.ac.uk

 The meeting will take place on the 18th September 2026 at the [Life Sciences Building of The University of Liverpool](https://www.liverpool.ac.uk/biosciences/contact-us/).
-The room for the meeting will be Seminar room 2 (LIFS-SR2).

 - [Campus map](https://www.liverpool.ac.uk/media/livacuk/maps/Campus-Map-December-2025.pdf)
   - Life Sciences Building is building 215
   - Entry signified by the down pointing red arrow in F9
 - [Travel, car parking, and other visiting UoL information](https://www.liverpool.ac.uk/about/visit-us/)

+The meeting will use multiple rooms within the Life sciences building:

+- Main entrance foyer (lower floor): Registration, and tea & coffee (10:00-10:30)
+- Lecture theatre 2 (ground floor): Talks (10:30-12:00, 13:00-14:35, & 15:00-17:00)
+- Seminar room 2 (2nd floor): Lunch, breaks, and posters (12:00-13:00 & 14:35-15:00)

+Plenty of signage will be present in the building to guide meeting attendees.

 # What to expect